-Demonic Spider: Those Raven kickboxers has a lot of health, can block attacks and delivers powerful kicks.
-This is especially evident in the remake.
-Justified since they are based on Sagat or Dhalsim.
+Demonic Spiders: Those Raven kickboxers have a lot of health, can block attacks and deliver powerful kicks.

 Those jetpack mooks are not much weaker than their boss version (which is by all means That One Boss for some people).
 Very hard to hit, hit very hard with their flying kick, superman punch, and can grab you and drop you from the sky.

 Ninjas in 2 and 3.
-They jump around, can hit you when you are jumping, toss shurikens at you, and they can throw you For Massive Damage like bosses could.
+They jump around, can hit you when you are jumping, toss shurikens at you, and they can throw you like bosses could.
 Even worse if they have swords or kunais.